DataDog/documentation/content/en/sheets/guide/logs_analysis.md

    - Summarize the data to understand the distribution and total impact of each error type.
         {{< img src="/sheets/guide/logs_analysis/calculated_column_pivot_table.mp4" alt="Video walkthrough of the steps to analyze error logs" video=true >}}

 By following these steps, you can effectively analyze your error logs, identify patterns, and gain insights into the underlying issues causing errors in your retail application.
-Apply this example to your use case to gain a deeper understanding of your logs and make data-driven decisions.
+Apply this example to your logs to gain a deeper understanding of your logs and make data-driven decisions.

 ## Further reading